Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Stafford Heights has 34 active public transport stops, all of which are bus stops.
 These stops are served by 11 different routes that together facilitate 1,391 weekly passenger trips.
-Residents have good access to these services, with an average distance of 212 meters to the nearest stop.
+The area's transport accessibility is rated as good, with residents typically living just 212 meters from the nearest stop.
+Most residents commute outwards due to Stafford Heights being primarily residential.
+Car remains the dominant mode of transport, used by 85% of residents, while only 6% use buses.
+On average, there are 1.5 vehicles per dwelling in the area.

 Frequently Asked Questions - Transport